Welcome to the Department of English, Languages, and Cultural Studies

 • ENGL 5240, 6610, 6640, and two electives courses from the approved list (a total of 15 hours, required for the graduate certificate in TESOL);

-• 6 additional hours of any graduate level ENGL course (including 5280 if on assistantship).
+• 6 additional hours of any graduate level ENGL course; and

 • ENGL 5800;

-• 3 or 6 additional hours of any graduate level ENGL course (including 5280 if on assistantship).
+• 6 additional hours of any graduate level ENGL course; and

 Graduate degrees in the Department of English, Foreign Languages, and Cultural Studies prepare students for a wide range of careers, as you can see by the achievements of our graduates.
 In addition to continuing their education in a variety of graduate and professional schools, our alumni have gone on to work in training and communications at multinational corporations, work as editors at major publishing houses, become lawyers and directors of legal associations, and teach at the college level.
 Our MA in English graduates have been accepted into a wide variety of advanced professional and doctoral programs; recent Ph.D. program acceptances include Alabama, Louisiana-Lafayette, Oklahoma State, Pennsylvania, and Tennessee.